-Anyway, to get to the ‘city’, you need to ride a bus from the port which costs around €2 (I AM NOT SURE ABOUT THIS.
+To get to the ‘city’, you need to ride a bus from the port which costs around €2 (I AM NOT SURE ABOUT THIS.
 WHAT DID I TELL YOU?
 I DONT HAVE ANY IDEA ABOUT THINGS.
 PLEASE STOP ME IF ONE DAY I DECIDED TO BE A TRAVEL BLOG).
 We stayed at Hotel Olympia in Thira.
 It’s a good hotel to sleep in and you can have breakfast buffet for only €7!
-I WAS IN HEAVEN.

-We went around Oia during our first day and ate at some taverna at Ammoudi Bay / the bottom of the Oia steps.
+We went around Oia during our first day and ate at a taverna at Ammoudi Bay / the bottom of the Oia steps.
 Fun fact: There are 300 steps down to the port from Oia.
-I didn’t know that because I stopped counting at 50 when we were trekking the steps.
+I didn’t know that because I stopped counting at 50 while we were trekking the steps.
 I googled that fun fact 🤓

 When in Santorini, expect overpriced food and overpriced souvenirs and basically overpriced everything!
 We had a dinner that costed us an arm and a limb and I’m not even exaggerating.

 On our second day, we went south to Akrotiri to visit the Red Beach.
 PSA: be ready to do some trekking if you plan to go to the Red Beach.
 Wear a pair of sneakers or trainers because slip-ons won’t do the job (this is what I did lol).
 The Red Beach was beautiful.
 I mean just look —

 After visiting the Red Beach, we walked around the village of Emporeio.
 There were a lot of stone houses but there were no people in sight.
 Might as well be a zombie apocalypse 🤷🏻♀️ We also discovered a little cafe called To Kafenedaki tou Emboriou and I swear, the people there are the kindest and the friendliest.
 Get yourself a traditional Greek coffee or a frappé with homemade ice cream!

 We stayed in Santorini for three days and unfortunately, three days are quite not enough to visit the whole place.
 I would definitely visit Santorini again in the future (aka when I can afford it!)